How many cards should you lay out in a game of EvenQuads?: A detailed study of caps in AG(n,2): Counting Caps

 which matches the desired formula.

-Now suppose $k \geq 2$ is an integer and the formula in this theorem is true for all affinely independent $k$-caps.
-Each such $k$-cap spans a $(k-1)$-flat, which contains $2^{k-1}$ elements.
-Any affinely independent $(k+1)$-cap $C$ can be built from an affinely independent $k$-cap $C'$, so we just need to count the number of ways we can add a point $x$ to $C'$ and have $C' \cup \{x\}$ affinely independent.
-The only restriction on $x$ is that $x \notin \aff(C')$ so $x$ can be any of the $2^n - 2^{k-1}$ remaining points in $\mathbb{Z}_2^n$.
-For any $(k+1)$-cap there are $k+1$ distinct ways to view it as the union of a $k$-cap and an additional point, this method of constructing $(k+1)$-caps from $k$-caps will produce each distinct $(k+1)$-cap exactly $k+1$ times.
+Now suppose $k \geq 2$ is an integer and the above formula is true for all affinely independent $k$-caps.
+Any affinely independent $(k+1)$-cap can be built from an affinely independent $k$-cap $C$, so we just need to count the number of ways we can add a point $x$ to $C$ so that $C \cup \{x\}$ is affinely independent.
+Recall that $\aff(C)$ contains $2^{k-1}$ points.
+The only restriction is that $x \notin \aff(C)$, so $x$ can be any of the $2^n - 2^{k-1}$ remaining points in $\mathbb{Z}_2^n$.
+For any $(k+1)$-cap there are $k+1$ distinct ways to view it as the union of a $k$-cap and an additional point, so this method of constructing $(k+1)$-caps from $k$-caps will produce each distinct $(k+1)$-cap exactly $k+1$ times.
 It follows that